cs50nestm/cs50labs/commandline/README.md

 ./hello1 David
 ```

-has an arguement count of two.
+has an argument count of two.

 The second argument, **argv**, stands for "argument vector", and is the actual array representing the arguments themselves.
 Each value in the array is a string.